 We continue to see an increase in the number of patients coming to our sites since beginning the resumption of elective surgeries, procedures and other outpatient services on May 25.
 Currently, we are at 100 per cent of our pre-COVID volumes.

-Between May 25 and July 5, since beginning the process to resume clinical services, Niagara Health has performed about 400 emergency and 950 elective surgeries, including cataract, orthopedic, vascular, and gynecological procedures.
+Between May 25 and September 13 Niagara Health has performed about 1,200 emergency and 3,750 elective surgeries, including cataract, orthopedic, vascular, and gynecological procedures.

-We have also had more than 3,000 visits to our orthopedic outpatient clinics.
+We have also had 9,300 visits to our orthopedic outpatient clinics.

 During the pandemic, we have been placing an increasing focus on virtual care – using video conferencing and telephone calls – to meet the needs of our patients, and support safety by reducing traffic in and out of the hospital.
 Virtual care will be a bigger part of our services moving forward, especially as we gradually resume services.

 We’re thankful for the community’s patience during this time and we ask for your continued understanding as we work as quickly and safely as we can to re-introduce services.
 Niagara Health had to postpone over 3,000 procedures due to COVID, and the pandemic is not over yet, so it will take time to see everyone who has been waiting for care.